-Select menu option Geology for the complete story of Rainbow Bridge geology at NPS.
+Select menu option Geology for the complete story of the geology of Rainbow Bridge at NPS.

-There are only two routes to Rainbow Bridge: by boat from Lake Powell (photo in the gallery), and by one of two trails in a rugged, difficult, multi-day hike through Navajo Nation (image on the left is a ranger in Rebud Pass on the trail).
+There are only two routes to Rainbow Bridge: by boat from Lake Powell (photo in the gallery), and by one of two trails in a rugged, difficult, multi-day hike through Navajo Nation (Navajo Nation permit required; image on the right is a ranger in Rebud Pass on the trail).

 The two trails are located on Navajo Tribal Lands and terminate at Rainbow Bridge National Monument.

 The trails traverse rough canyon country and are not recommended for the beginning, casual or careless hiker.
 In summer, the trails are hot and dry; in winter, elevations make them subject to severe cold and high winds.
 [NPS]

 Mouse-over the Ranger in the pass (image on the right) for a larger view of the Ranger in the pass.
 Note that Redbud Pass is no longer passable by horse because of erosion.